michaeljumah/project0/README.md

 #project0
 my first school project.
-it is written in cpp
+it is written in cpp about school management system